SitePen/dstore/README.md

 ## [Collections](./docs/Collection.md)

 A Collection is the interface for a collection of items, which can be filtered, sorted, and sliced to create new collections.
 When implementing this interface, every method and property is optional, and is only needed if the functionality it provides is required, however all the included stores implement every method.
 Every method may return a promise for the specified return value if the execution of the operation is asynchronous (except for the query methods which return a collection).
-Note that the objects in the collection might not be immediately retrieved from the underlying data storage until they are actually accessed through `forEach()`, `map()`, or `fetch()`.
+Note that the objects in the collection might not be immediately retrieved from the underlying data storage until they are actually accessed through `forEach()`, `fetch()`, or `fetchRange()`.

 For more details on the Collection API and how to query, see the [Collection section](./docs/Collection.md)